andr9528/MythologyWars/Mythology Wars Description.md

 In Age of Mythology when starting a scenario, the player would chose a Major god, but in this game, the player simply has to chose which civilization they wish to be.

+## Weather & Time
+The game has a pretty simple weather system, that only effects a few game-play aspect.
+If nothing indicates an area effected by weather then the area has by default clear weather.

+An area with weather, will be slightly darker, as there is clouds above, blocking out the light.
+Only the gods, with their god powers, can change the weather from clear to cloudy.
+Depending on the god causing the cloudiness, players ranged units and buildings in the area might get a slight flat range buff or debuff.
+Friendly gods buff, and enemy gods debuff.

+ - Human Archers, Ranged Heroes, Ranged Mythological Monsters & Buildings `+- 2 Range`
+  - Ranged Siege Units
+   `+- 1 Range`

+Cloudy weather can come in two varieties, both of which can exist at the same time.
+Both varieties has benefits and drawbacks.
+The first variety is Rain clouds, which brings Rain to benefit a players economy, by increasing gather or growth rate of natural things.
+Units moving in an area with Rain is however slowed by 10%.
+The Second variety of clouds, are Thunder clouds, which will, depending on the god worshiped, strike enemies for some amount of damage.
+How much each strike deals, depends on the god in question.
+Every tree standing in an area with Thunder clouds has a 1% chance every minute to be struck by lighting.
+If a tree is struck, then it has a 75% chance to be felled and a 25% chance to catch fire, which can spread to other trees close by.
+If the tree is standing in an area effected by both varieties, then it can not catch fire.

+All units in an areas with clouds lose 10% of their Line of Sight.
+Areas with Rain clouds, reduces Line of Sight by another 10%.
+The time of day also has an effect on units Line of Sight, reducing it by up to 20% at midnight.
+Each day in the game, lasts for 24 minutes, with Dusk at 18:00 and Dawn at 6:00.
+A game always starts at Dawn.

 ## Resources
 The game has a handful of resources that the player has to manage.
 These resources are as follows: